aws-samples/serverless-patterns/appsync-dynamodb/README.md

 ## How it works

-This template creates an AppSync api tat uses a DynamoDB resolver.
+This template creates an AppSync api that uses a DynamoDB resolver.
 The demo application is a simple notes application.

 ## Testing